adsabs/adsabs.github.io/help/search/_posts/2015-02-09-search-syntax.md

 ### Search Basics

-ADS's one box search box utilizes fielded searches.
-Queries without fields will search in the metadata and the full text, which may not return the results that you want.
-For instance, if you are searching for papers by the author Marc Mars, you want to search for **author:"Mars, M"** instead of **Mars** to make sure that you don't return papers that simply have the word "Mars" somewhere in the article or metadata.
+ADS's one box search form supports both fielded and unfielded queries.
+Queries without fields will search the metadata and the full text of the publications, which may not produce the expected results.
+For instance, if you are searching for papers by the author Marc Mars, you want to search for **author:"Mars, M"** instead of **Marc Mars** to make sure that you don't return papers that simply have the words "Marc" and "Mars" somewhere in the body of the article.

 ### Fielded Searches

-Above the search box we supply shortcuts to 5 frequently used search fields.
-Simply click on the field that you wish to search and enter your search term in provided format (generally between the supplied quotation marks).
-Alternatively, if you start entering the name of a field an autocomplete feature will suggest a list of fields.
-You may string several search terms together.
+Above the search box we supply shortcuts to frequently used search fields.
+Simply click on the field that you wish to search and enter your search term in the provided location (generally between the supplied quotation marks).
+Alternatively, if you start entering the name of a field an autocomplete feature will suggest a list of possible search fields.
+You may string several search terms or use the filters provided with your results to help narrow the search selection.
 For instance if you want to find articles published between 1980 and 1990 by John Huchra, you can use:

     author:"Huchra, John" year:1980-1990

-Here is a list of search examples for commonly used fields:
+To get you started, here is a list of search examples for commonly used fields:

 Example Query                        | Explanation
 -------------------------------------|------------------------------------------------------------